noelmugnier/svelte-translate/README.md

   "myid": "Custom translation text with bindings {sampleValue}", "simpleid": "Custom text without bindings",
 }
 ```

 # TODO

 * [ ] detect usage in SSR mode (and use request headers to set language)
-* [ ] create rollup plugin to extract tags (id/text content) in a dedicated translation_xx-XX.json files
+* [ ] create rollup plugin to extract tags (id / tag content) in a dedicated translation_xx-XX.json files
-* [ ] create rollup plugin to compile the translations with specific language to replace html tag in compiled source to get precompiled components/websites
+* [ ] create rollup plugin to compile the translations with specific language to replace html tag in compiled source to get pretranslated app